Black rail: Distribution and habitat

-Behaviour and ecology
+Behavior and ecology

 The black rail is rarely seen and prefers running in the cover of the dense marsh vegetation to flying.

 Breeding

 This rail is territorial during the breeding season, and occasionally males will mate with two or more females.
 The nests of this bird are placed on the ground, in dense, swampy vegetation or in patches of flooded grass.
 The nests are bowl-shaped and built with vegetation loosely woven.

 The clutch of this bird usually consists of six to eight creamy white speckled, with reddish-brown spots, eggs.
 These eggs are roundish and measure around 23 by 17 mm.
 They are incubated by both parents, taking shifts of approximately one hour each, for 16 to 20 days.
 The precocial young then hatch.

-In 2015, the first ever breeding by black rails in South Carolina was captured through a camera study.
-This species was once thought to be a non-breeding visitor to the state.
+In 2015, a breeding population of black rails in South Carolina was rediscovered using camera traps by state biologists.

+In 2023, the first-ever breeding population of black rails in Louisiana was discovered using motion-activated camera traps.
+Researchers documented adults with at least one chick on two separate occasions.